Michael Aldrich: Profession

-Michael Aldrich became a Fellow of the British Computer Society in 1984 and he was made a Chartered Fellow in 2004.
+Aldrich became a Fellow of the British Computer Society in 1984 and he was made a Chartered Fellow in 2004.
 In 1986 he was invited to become a Companion of the Chartered Management Institute, the UK's elite management leadership organization.
 He is an Honorary Fellow of the Chartered Institute of Library and Information Professionals.
 In 2002 he was awarded an Honorary Degree of Doctor of Letters by the University of Brighton for services to Information Technology.

-Michael Aldrich was invited to address an invited audience including British Royalty on 23 March 1983 in Edinburgh, Scotland to mark the 25th Anniversary of the founding of the British Computer Society.
+Aldrich was invited to address an invited audience including British Royalty on 23 March 1983 in Edinburgh, Scotland to mark the 25th Anniversary of the founding of the British Computer Society.
 The speech was titled 'Computers in the Community.'

-In 1987 Michael Aldrich was made a Freeman of the City of London, England.
-He became a Founder Member of the Company of Information Technologists which became a Chartered City Livery in 1992.
-The Company's membership consists of senior IT professionals.
-He is a Liveryman of the Worshipful Company of Information Technologists.
+In 1987 Aldrich was made a freeman of the City of London, England.
+He became a founder member of the Company of Information Technologists which became a Chartered City Livery in 1992.
+The company's membership consists of senior IT professionals.
+He is a liveryman of the Worshipful Company of Information Technologists.

 Information Technology Advisory Panel 1981–86

 In 1981, at the beginning of the IT age, the British Government assembled a team of six UK IT experts, on a pro bono basis, to provide high-level advice to the government.
 This team was known as the Information Technology Advisory Panel.
 It reported to Prime Minister Mrs Margaret Thatcher and was located in the Cabinet Office adjacent to 10 Downing Street in London, England.
 In its five-year existence it produced three reports for publication by the government.
 Little else is known about its activities.

-Michael Aldrich was a member of the team for the whole term of its existence.
+Aldrich was a member of the team for the whole term of its existence.
 He wrote a seminal paper on re-cabling the UK with local loop broadband cable and paying for it without government subsidy by distributing cable television alongside data and telephone services.
 The panel then wrote a report, published it and the government subsequently changed the law to legalise such systems.
 By 2007, 12 million UK homes were passed by these high-speed broadband links.

 The second report concerned the emerging software and information business and, among other issues, identified the potential power of providers who might control both content and electronic delivery.
 The third report was a long-range forecast of the potential effects of IT on schools and teaching and it predicted powerful PCs on school desks.
-The Panel was disbanded in 1986.
+The panel was disbanded in 1986.

 Tavistock Institute of Human Relations 1989-99

-Michael Aldrich became a member of the Council of the Tavistock Institute of Human Relations (TIHR) in 1988 and was elected Chairman in 1989, a post he held for a decade.
+Aldrich became a member of the Council of the Tavistock Institute of Human Relations (TIHR) in 1988 and was elected chairman in 1989, a post he held for a decade.
 TIHR was then located at the Tavistock Clinic hospital in Hampstead, London, England.
 The TIHR was spun out of the Tavistock Clinic as a charity in 1947.
 The Tavistock Clinic is a centre of excellence for studying and addressing the clinical behaviour of individuals.
 The TIHR is focussed on group behaviour.